-The reason is that the three table functions would be joined without any condition, so if a book has 2 authors we would get 8 (2\2\2) combinations of the two names with the two years of birth and the two countries.
+The reason is that the three table functions would be joined without any condition (like a Cartesian product), so if a book has 2 authors we would get 8 (222) combinations of the two names with the two years of birth and the two countries.
 Similarly if a book would have five authors there would be 125 combinations.
 To avoid this, we have to use the extractCLOBs function instead!